Skip to main content

 About IDEAS in Neuroscience at the University of Utah

-IDEAS in Neuroscience is a 2-year paid training program for recent college graduates at the University of Utah.
-The program is funded by an NIH grant, and is geared to students who plan to apply to a Neuroscience PhD program after IDEAS ends.
+IDEAS in Neuroscience is a 1-year paid training program for recent college graduates at the University of Utah.
+The program is funded by an NINDS-NIH R25 grant, and is geared to students who plan to apply to a Neuroscience PhD program after IDEAS ends.

-Upon arrival, students attend an orientation, rotate in three different labs of their choosing, and eventually choose a lab to join for the two years.
+Upon arrival, students attend an orientation, rotate in three different labs of their choosing, and eventually choose a lab to join.
 Students participate in neuroscience bootcamps and a neuroscience retreat, attend professional development activities, take 1-2 graduate level classes each semester, and work in their chosen lab.
 As this training program is meant to prepare students to successfully apply and matriculate as Neuroscience PhD students, the majority of their time will be spent doing research in the lab.
-Students will also travel with their lab to one conference each year (likely Society for Neuroscience, SACNAS, or ABRCMS, although this will be tailored to the student's research interest/project).
+Students will also travel with their lab or the IDEAS cohort to one conference each year.

 About the University of Utah